attackingzcash/attackingzcash.github.io/anonset/index.md

   * ATF
   * DEA
   * IRS
-  * US Secret Service
-  * US Federal Marshalls
   * Department Of Homeland Security (includes ICE)
   * Interpol
   * Europol
+  * US Secret Service
+  * US Federal Marshalls
-  * State police
+  * US State police
-  * Local police
+  * US Local police

+As proof of this, we have <a href="https://twitter.com/dukeleto/status/1267849131025989633" target="_blank">documented</a> a <a href="https://www.bitchute.com/video/PWXU7D4VV0lB/" target="_blank">video</a> which was deleted from YouTube and describes how Zcash Company works with these organizations.
+It is a presentation from ChainAnalysis and Ciphertrace to Law Enforcement agencies, describing their technology for de-anonymizing privacy coins.